Listener

 , UDP

 .
-Traffic arriving at the listener is distributed to the default target group.
+Traffic incoming to the listener is distributed to the default target group based on the chosen protocol.
 The protocol of the listener restricts the protocol of the target group that can be set as the default.

 Combinations of listener protocol and target group protocol